Renacer (Senses Fail album): Composition

 According to the band's bio-page on Staple Records, the album title Renacer means "to be reborn" in Spanish.
 This serves as the main theme of the album as Nielsen wanted to take a heavier and more adventurous creative direction.
 "Mi Amor" is sung mostly in Spanish, Nielsen stated: "We have always wanted to do a song in Spanish...
 I was searching for a different type of screaming pattern for the song and decided to try to write a line or two in Spanish—just to see if it would spark an idea.
 I went line by line translating from English to Spanish—all the while making sure the rhyme scheme worked out and it actually made sense.
 It came together so well that I just rolled with it.”.
 "The Path" is about approaching life with a positive attitude.

 Renacer features a heavier melodic hardcore, heavy hardcore, and metalcore sound, in contrast to earlier albums' post-hardcore sound.
 They had removed almost all of the pop elements, and replaced them with hardcore riffs and breakdowns.
 It also has elements of sludge metal.
 About the sound of the new album, Nielsen stated he had always wanted to move away from the pop-orientated sound to a "heavier and more exploratory [direction]" as he wanted there to be more "space, because we wanted the record to sound heavy and open.
 If you want something to sound heavy, it’s about the space, not necessarily just the chord structures or the screaming."
 He said the stylistic change was down to the new song writers in the group, in addition to his urge for a new sound.
 Nielsen had previously explored hardcore with Bayonet in 2009.
 It was a side project that served as a collaboration between Nielsen and the Banner guitarist Jeremy Comitas, who co-wrote with the group for Renacer.

+On the album's influences, Nielsen said in an interview with The Aquarian, "our new music is influenced by new bands.
+I mean, I’m definitely influenced by older stuff, but Senses Fail is always influenced by current music.
+To the joy of some people and to the anger of some people who kind of want us to remain the same, that’s sort of how I go about this band."